-If you hold a Bachelor’s in Psychology, you may want to pursue a Master’s to open yourself up to a whole new world of opportunities in your profession.
-A Master’s in Psychology is a graduate-level degree that will require between 2 to 3 more years of education beyond the undergraduate level, but a student may need to satisfy a long list of requirements before they can even apply for a Master’s degree program.
-Some programs will have prior academic performance requirements, work experience requirements, and admissions testing requirements.
-Here is your basic guide to understanding what requirements you will need to satisfy before pursuing a Master’s in Psychology.
+If you hold a bachelor’s in psychology, you may want to pursue a master’s to open yourself up to a whole new world of opportunities in your profession.
+A master’s in psychology is a graduate-level degree that will require two to three more years of education beyond the undergraduate level, but a student may need to satisfy a long list of requirements before they can even apply for a master’s degree program.
+Some programs will have prior academic performance requirements, work experience requirements and admissions testing requirements.
+Here is your basic guide to understanding what requirements you will need to satisfy before pursuing a master’s in psychology.

-Not everyone knows whether or not they want to earn their Master’s degree when they are pursuing an undergraduate degree.
-If this is the case, you may not take the time to take all of the prerequisite courses for a Master’s in Psychology program.
-If, however, you do know that you will be pursuing a Master’s in Psychology as soon as you choose your major, you can start planning to meet program requirements when you are still an undergraduate student.
+Not everyone knows whether they want to earn their master’s degree when they are pursuing an undergraduate degree.
+If this is the case, you may not take the time to take all of the prerequisite courses for a master’s degree in psychology.
+If, however, you do know that you will be pursuing a master’s, you can start planning to meet program requirements when you are still an undergraduate student.
 Virtually all graduate degree programs have prerequisite requirements on psychology courses and other related courses.
 Here are some requirements you should know about when you are selecting optional courses as an undergrad:

 Work Experience Requirements for Master’s Programs

-Most clinical, counseling and school psychology master’s degree programs do have a work experience requirement, according to the American Psychological Association.
-In order to earn a Master’s degree from a school accredited with the association, a school will require that you have practical, on-the-job experience.
+Most clinical, counseling and school psychology master’s degree programs have a work experience requirement, according to the American Psychological Association.
+In order to earn a master’s degree from a school accredited with the association, a school will require that you have practical, on-the-job experience.
 You can gain this experience through field placements or through internships or volunteer work.
-The amount of practical experience can vary between 1 and 3 years depending on the program you choose.
+The amount of practical experience can vary between one and three years, depending on the program you choose.

 What Can a Master’s in Psychology Lead to?